Snow Park is something new in Israel. 2018 is the first year it was opened, and it will remain open until the end of the summer vacation.

 At Snow Park

 The consistency of the snow is icy.
-I guess it is due to lack of air inside it.
+I guess it is due to the lack of air inside it.
 Thus it can get hard, and you cannot play throw and catch.
 Well, you can, but it will be the same as throwing rocks at each other.
 Moreover, you can see in the photo above workers with shovels breaking the snow into smaller pieces so that kids could play.

 I loved the fact that the floor is covered with special plastics.
 Without it, the flooring would be very slippery.

 Despite the snow, it is not very cold inside.
-As far as I remember it is around 15 C. Thus, you can come in shorts and sandals (that is what I did), but it is better to bring extra clothes for kids.
+As far as I remember, it is around 15 C. Thus, you can come in shorts and sandals (that is what I did), but it is better to bring extra clothes for kids.
 Not only warm clothing but a spare set as well.
 If they sit in the snow, the pants become entirely wet.

 Our next stop was the sleds.
-There are two of them.
-One for smaller children and another for bigger ones (older than eight years old).
+There are two of them – one for smaller children and another for bigger ones (older than eight years old).
 And as you can see, the sliding is done using big tubes.

 Then we continued to ice skating.

-There is a stand in the back where you leave something valuable (like your phone or driving license) and in return take ice skating shoes.
+There is a stand in the back where you leave something valuable (like your phone or driving license) and, in return, take ice skating shoes.
 Note that you need socks for ice skating.
 Thus, if you come in sandals, bring a pair of socks with you.
 And if you are stuck, you can buy socks there.

 Near ice skating, there are motorized tubes on ice.
 We did not visit this attraction since the line was too long.